SolidHal/PrawnOS/README.md

 #### Setting up root partition encryption
-PrawnOS supports encrypting the full root partition with the use of a custom initramfs and dmcrypt/LUKS Press "Y" at the prompt, type "YES" at the following prompt, then enter the password you would like to use and verify it You will then be prompted one more time to enter your encryption password to mount and setup the filesystem If you are curious how the initramfs, and root partition encryption work on PrawnOS check out the Initramfs and Encryption section in [DOCUMENTATION.md](DOCUMENTATION.md)
+PrawnOS supports encrypting the full root partition with the use of a custom initramfs and dmcrypt/LUKS Type "Yes" at the prompt, then enter the password you would like to use and verify it You will then be prompted one more time to enter your encryption password to mount and setup the filesystem If you are curious how the initramfs, and root partition encryption work on PrawnOS check out the Initramfs and Encryption section in [DOCUMENTATION.md](DOCUMENTATION.md)